renpy/renpy/sphinx/source/displaying_images.rst

 when the scene is changed.

-Most (if not all) of the statements listed in this page are checked by :ref:`lint`, which is not the case when using their python equivalents.
+Most (if not all) of the statements listed in this page are checked by :ref:`lint`, which is not the case for their python equivalents.

 Concepts